Mile Lojpur

 Milan "Mile" Lojpur (Serbian Cyrillic: Милан-Миле Лојпур, 4 March 1930 – 29 July 2005) was a Serbian and Yugoslav rock musician.
 Starting his career in late 1950s, Lojpur is notable as one of the first rock and roll musicians in Socialist Federal Republic of Yugoslavia and one of the pioneers of the Yugoslav rock scene.
-Although during his career he did not made any recordings (with the exception of two guest appearances, in 1988 and 1996), he had great influence on subsequent development of popular music in Serbia and Yugoslavia.
+Although he did not make any recordings during his career (with the exception of two guest appearances in 1988 and 1996), he had great influence on subsequent development of popular music in Serbia and Yugoslavia.

 Biography

 Early life

 Lojpur was born in Veliki Bečkerek, Kingdom of Yugoslavia in 1930.
 He showed interest in music at an early age.
 At the age of seven, he got a tamburica as a present from his mother, who later also bought him his first acoustic guitar.
 He got his first guitar lessons from an elderly neighbor.
 He attended Kikinda gymnasium, playing piano, saxophone and drums in the school orchestra.